wurzeljena/problembase/README.md

 	ErrorDocument 403 /path/to/problembase/error403.php
 	ErrorDocument 404 /path/to/problembase/error404.php

 to your `httpd.conf`.
+You might also want to "compile" the `.htaccess` files into your `httpd.conf` using [htaccessConverter](https://github.com/preinheimer/htaccessConverter) This speeds up your server a bit.
+Don't forget to adapt the `RewriteRule`s to your needs.
 Now create the database:

 	cd sqlite
 	sqlite3 -init create.sql problembase.sqlite